 By the time dinner rolls around, you should have visited every World Showcase pavilion.
 Pick any World Showcase country restaurant for dinner; see below for recommendations.

-If you’re in the Future World area of Epcot (the area immediately around the Epcot globe) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.
+If you’re in the northern area of Epcot (the area immediately around the Epcot globe) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.

 For a sit-down restaurant, the Coral Reef Restaurant in the nearby The Seas pavilion is lovely – you have gorgeous views of the aquarium while you eat.
 If you dislike seafood, then the Garden Grill restaurant located in The Land pavilion is top-notch: their ingredients come from the greenhouses you see in the Living With The Land ride.

 Most country pavilions have both a fast food shop and a sit-down restaurant – sometimes more than one of each!

 The vast, vast majority of survey responses regarding Epcot food are highly positive; no single restaurant runs noticeably behind the others.
 This is likely due to two reasons:

 - Most of the sit-down restaurants cater to a wide variety of tastes: every restaurant has differerent entrees offering seafood, steak, chicken, or vegetarian-based foods.
 Perhaps the only exception is Spice Road Table which offers lamb instead of beef (but still has chicken, seafood and vegetarian options).